Financial assistance programs in Maine.

 Maine Mortgage Help and Foreclosure Assistance

 Also, find a listing of non-profit agencies in Maine that offer foreclosure prevention programs.
-Click here.
+This will be HUD certified and often provide free or low cost advice.
+Click here HUD counseling in Maine.

 Rural Housing Repair Loans and Grants

-This assistance program provides loans and cash grants to very low-income families in Maine to improve, repair, modernize, or to remove safety and health hazards in their homes.
-(207) 990-9110
+This government financial assistance program provides loans and cash grants to very low-income families in Maine.
+The funds can be used to improve, repair, modernize, or to remove safety and health hazards in their homes.
+Call (207) 990-9110, or find government assistance for home repairs.

-DirigoChoice is an alternative to many health insurance plans and this insurance plan emphasizes preventive care and wellness.
-It provides affordable health insurance programs for the the self-employed, small business owners, and also individuals.
-1-877-892-8391
+The government benefit can help low-income families get health and dental insurance.
+It is an alternative to being uninsured.
+This government supported insurance plan emphasizes preventive care and wellness.
+It provides affordable health insurance programs for the the self-employed, small business owners, ME families in poverty and also individuals.
+Phone 1-855-797-4357

-Low Cost Drugs for the Elderly and Disabled (DEL/Low Cost Drug)
+Low Cost Drugs for the Elderly - MaineCare PDL

-A prescription program for both elderly and disabled Maine residents to help them get low-cost prescriptions and needed medications.
-1-866-796-2463
+A prescription program for both elderly and disabled Maine residents.
+The program can help them get low-cost prescriptions, insulin, heart medications and other needed drugs.
+Phone 1-866-796-2463, or learn more on free medications for low income families.

 Maine Rx Plus

-MaineRx Plus is a program to help individuals save on prescription drugs, and it is a discount card program for qualifying Maine residents.
-Participants can save 15% on brand name drugs and up to 60% on generic prescription drugs.
-1-866-796-2463
+MaineRx Plus is a program to help individuals save on prescription drugs.
+Anyone can use it.
+It is a free discount card program for qualifying Maine residents.
+Participants can save 15 to 50% on brand name drugs and up to 70% on generic prescription drugs.
+Phone - 1-866-796-2463

-Aid and cash grants are provided in each city and town to help people in emergencies, including food, medical emergencies, and to also provide assistance with energy bill emergencies.
-Learn more.
+Financial aid and cash grants are provided in each city and town to help people in emergencies.
+GA may offer free food, help for medical emergencies, and to also provide assistance with energy bill or unpaid rent emergencies.
+Learn more on general assistance in Maine.

 Credit Counseling Agencies